gvwilson/sdxjs/build-manager/index.md

 but we will use this idea of a general-purpose driver for larger programs in future chapters.

 To work with our driver,
-each version of our build manager must be a class that satistifes two requirements:
+each version of our build manager must be a class that satisfies two requirements:

 1. Its constructor must take a configuration file as an argument.